-in Keralite society.
+Much of the success in female education in Kerala has been attributed to the historical value of women in Keralite society.
 From medieval times until the 20th century, Kerala was a matrilineal society, where women enjoyed rights and freedoms not found in the rest of India.
 Kerala's record of educational expansion goes back in history to the public policies of some of the early rulers who encouraged female education.
 Throughout Keralite history, women have been involved at high levels of society in the arts and scholarship.
 It is this value of women and their growth and development that is believed to have fueled the high literacy level.

 The matriarchal system in Kerala is a unique social heritage that allows Keralite women to enjoy a better status than their counterparts elsewhere in India.
-In traditional Keralite culture, women have long been able to inherit land and wield some political power.
-Keralite women also have certain decision-making powers unavailable to women in some other parts of India, such as the power to choose their own partner.
+In traditional Keralite culture, women can inherit land and wield some political power - a sharp contrast with other parts of India.
+Keralite women also have certain decision-making powers unavailable to women in some other parts of India, such as the power to choose their own mate.
 The age of marriage for women in Kerala is higher than the national average.
 In 2014, the mean age of marriage for women was 23.8 in Kerala, as compared to 22.3 for the whole country.
 This delay in marriage helps to reduce the number of children a woman could potentially have in her lifetime by reducing the amount of time that she is at risk of becoming pregnant.